 When a company develops a product, it is bound to have defects.
 So, before the release of the product, the company needs to capture the flaws in it to provide a seamless user experience.
 It is the responsibility of the testing team to perform various kinds of testing, from functional to non-functional, to ensure the effectiveness, efficiency, and better user experience of the overall product.

-Though testers do manual testing, doing Automation Testing eases a lot of manual work, provides accurate results, and saves up a lot of time, which results in the quicker delivery of the product.
+Though testers do Manual and Automation testing both, doing Automation Testing eases a lot of manual work, provides accurate results, and saves up a lot of time, which results in the quicker delivery of the product.

 Automation Testing Life Cycle